madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 ```

 This bit is almost identical to the unverified version except for some
-unwrapping and wrapping with `SSH`.
-This makes sense because as we pointed in
+unwrapping and wrapping with `SSH`{.haskell}.
+This makes sense because as we
-the unverified version, `mkNode` is where the leftist property is preserved by
+pointed in the unverified version, `mkNode`{.haskell} is where the leftist
-placing the heap with the smaller rank to the right.
+property is preserved by placing the heap with the smaller rank to the right.

 ### Comparing without forgetting

-We used to do it using the term-level `(<=)` operator on the rank which was an
+In unverified leftist heap's `mkNode`{.haskell}, the term-level `(<=)`{.haskell}
-`Int`.
-So it seems all we need is to provide an analogous operator for `SNat`s.
+operator decided on which child is placed to the right.
+It seems all we need is
-However, this omits the fact that we also need the proof that the rank of the
+to provide an analogous operator for `SNat`{.haskell}s.
+However, we now also
-right child is less than the rank of the left child and a `compare` or `(<=)`
+need a proof that the rank of the right child is less than the rank of the left
-like operator despite determening that at term-level forgets about it
+child.
+Sadly, `(<=)`{.haskell} determines the desired property and forgets it
-immediately returning an `Ordering` or a `Bool` only.
+immediately by returning a `Bool`.

 What we want here is _connexity_, that is given any $n$ and $m$, either $n \leq
 m$ or $m \leq n$.
-This is the case as $\leq$ on natural numbers is a [total
+This holds for [total
-order](https://en.wikipedia.org/wiki/Total_order).
-It is also the case that this
+orders](https://en.wikipedia.org/wiki/Total_order) including $\leq$ on natural
-property is very natural to express as a function.
+numbers.
+We can express this in Haskell easily.

 ```haskell
 lemConnexity :: SNat n -> SNat m -> Either (n <= m) (m <= n)